medovina/Warlight/README.md

 This repository contains .project and .classpath files that define 4 Eclipse projects (Warlight, Warlight-Bots, Warlight-Playground, Warlight-Tournament).
 You can import these into Eclipse using the command Import -> General -> Existing&nbsp;Projects&nbsp;into&nbsp;Workspace.
 (It should not be difficult to import the projects into other IDEs such as Intelli/J as well.)

-The class `bot.custom.AggressiveBot` is an example bot that plays the game.
+The class `bots.AggressiveBot` is an example bot that plays the game.
 The `main()` method in this class launches a game where you can play interactively against AggressiveBot.
 That's a good way to start learning about the game.

 The class `MyBot` in `Warlight-Playground/src` contains a dummy bot that plays randomly.
 The `main()` method in this class launches a game where MyBot plays against AggressiveBot.
 Usually MyBot will lose.
 You can use MyBot as a starting point for developing your own game-playing agent.